Iam Policy Creator - Auto-activating skill for AWS Skills. Triggers on: iam policy creator, iam policy creator Part of the AWS Skills skill category.

 7%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description is severely underdeveloped, essentially just restating the skill name without explaining capabilities or usage triggers.
-It lacks concrete actions (what specific IAM policy tasks it performs), natural trigger terms users would say, and explicit guidance on when Claude should select this skill.
-The redundant trigger terms and boilerplate category mention add no value.
+This description is extremely weak, essentially just restating the skill name with no substantive information about capabilities or usage triggers.
+It lacks concrete actions, natural trigger terms, and explicit guidance on when Claude should select this skill.
+The duplicate trigger term suggests a template was filled in without thought.

 Suggestions